dmannan/graphSpec/specDefn.md

 ```

-When defining the attributes, if the attribute is binary use "True" and "False" as options in the spec.
 If there are attributes that are common among the nodes/edges, for example metadata contained in atlases, please create a separate json for them instead of subsuming it into json for each of the graphs.

 ``

 ### MUST HAVE ATTRIBUTES:
 ```
 { "graph": {